-I don’t think a taco Buddha bowl is actually a thing, but that is exactly what I’m declaring this bowl of delicious goodness.
-A Buddha bowl, as defined by Urban Dictionary is a “bowl which is packed so full that it has a rounded “belly” appearance on the top much like the belly of a Buddha.”
-So yes, this taco goodness in a bowl definitely fits the criteria.
+As defined by Urban Dictionary it’s a “bowl which is packed so full that it has a rounded “belly” appearance on the top much like the belly of a Buddha.”

 Both origin theories make sense to me!
 And either way, this taco Buddha bowl fits the criteria!
 It’s a nicely rounded bowl filled with a little of this and a little of that.

-- and a delicious salad of tomato, red onion & cilantro drizzled with lime juice and white wine vinegar
+- A delicious salad of tomato, red onion & cilantro drizzled with lime juice and white wine vinegar.

 - Vegetable Bolognese Zucchini Noodles